-Anycubic developed the Photon Mono series to improve their successful original Photon line, and they’ve also recently launched the latest Photon M3 printers.
-Their goal was to make high-quality and up-to-date resin 3D printers that were accessible to the average hobbyist without forcing them to break the bank.
+They’re some of the most high-quality and up-to-date resin 3D printers I’ve found that are still accessible to the average hobbyist without forcing them to break the bank.

 Here, we’re going to look at the Anycubic Mono vs Mono SE vs Mono SQ vs Mono X vs Mono 4K vs Mono 6K, to help you choose the best Anycubic Photon Mono 3D printer for you.